Need

 Solid

-As you are learning how to set striking platforms the
+billet is indestructible!
+As you are learning how to set

-build to strong.
-They are a good choice for folks just
+build or ground to strong.
+They are a good choice for

 hunter" in mind.
 They are essential for thinning

 those huge spalls you make at the quarry.
-On the 1 1/2"
+I have even

-even used my sledge hammer on my 1 1/2" solid billet
+used my sledge hammer on my 1-1/2" solid billet as

 Copper